As State Rep, Matt Gaetz Opposed 'Revenge Porn' Law

-Category: World Politics Hits: 0According to the sponsor of the legislation, Gaetz fought tooth-and-nail to stop the nonconsensual pornography bill from passing.
+Category: World Politics Hits: 10According to the sponsor of the legislation, Gaetz fought tooth-and-nail to stop the nonconsensual pornography bill from passing.
 Source: Orlando Sentinel While serving in the Florida Legislature, U.S. Rep. Matt Gaetz opposed a bill meant to stop people from sharing sexually explicit images of their ex-lovers because Gaetz believed that recipients of those images had a right to share them, according to the sponsor of the legislation.
 Former state Rep. Tom Goodson, a Republican from Brevard County, spent three years sponsoring legislation to outlaw nonconsensual pornography — sometimes called “revenge porn.”
 And Goodson said Monday that Gaetz was the chief opponent to that legislation.
 Goodson said he remembered a meeting in which Gaetz said that if someone sends an intimate image to their romantic partner, then that image becomes the partner’s property to use however they want.
 “Matt was absolutely against it.
 He thought the picture was his to do with what he wanted,” Goodson said.
 “He thought that any picture was his to use as he wanted to, as an expression of his rights.”
 Gaetz was just one of just two members to vote against the bill, even in the highly neutered form that eventually got signed into law in 2015.

 Read more https://crooksandliars.com/2021/04/while-florida-legislature-matt-gaetz